JAlcocerT/JAlcocerT/content/blog/dev-web-BACKENDS.md

 * **Example**: A request might look like `GET /api/posts?limit=10&cursor=eyJpZCI6MTIzNDV9`, where the cursor is an opaque token provided by the server.
 * **Pros**: Extremely efficient and highly stable.
 It doesn't rely on an offset, so adding or removing data doesn't affect the integrity of the pagination.
 * **Cons**: More complex to implement on the backend and doesn't allow users to "jump" to a specific page number.
 It's best for applications that use a "next/previous" navigation or infinite scrolling.

+### How Would You Define a Database Migration?

+A **database migration** is the process of making controlled, incremental changes to the structure (or schema) of a database.

+> Think of it as **version control for your database**, similar to how tools like Git manage changes to code.

+Migrations are typically managed programmatically and allow you to:

+* **Add, remove, or modify** tables, columns, indexes, and constraints.
+* **Track a history** of all changes made to the database schema.
+* **Share and apply** these changes in a repeatable and reversible way across different development, testing, and production environments.

+The goal of a database migration is to ensure that a database's structure always matches the requirements of the application it supports, without losing data.

+**Django's `manage.py`** is the tool used to manage database migrations programmatically.

+It works through a series of commands.

+And there are projects like QATrack that uses it.

+#### How Django Does It

+1.  **Creating Migrations:** You first run `python manage.py makemigrations`.
+This command inspects your Django models and creates a new migration file (a Python script) that defines the changes needed to be made to your database schema.
+This file doesn't modify the database itself; it's a blueprint for the change.

+2.  **Applying Migrations:** You then run `python manage.py migrate`.
+This command reads the migration files and applies the changes to your database.
+It handles the low-level SQL commands to create or alter tables, add columns, etc. It also keeps track of which migrations have been applied so it doesn't run them again.

+This approach ensures that your database schema is always in sync with your application's models in a controlled, versioned way.

+#### How PocketBase Does It

+PocketBase also has a similar, but distinct, approach to database schema management.

+PocketBase uses **migrations** as well, but they are handled a bit differently from Django's.
+Instead of generating Python files from models, PocketBase uses **Go files** that you write manually.

+1.  **Creating Migrations:** You create a new migration file using the `pocketbase migrations create` command.
+This creates a boilerplate Go file with `up` and `down` functions.
+2.  **Writing Migrations:** You then write the Go code within the `up` function to make schema changes (like creating a collection or adding a field) and the `down` function to reverse those changes.
+You use PocketBase's Go API to define these changes.
+3.  **Applying Migrations:** To apply the migrations, you run your PocketBase application.
+The application will automatically detect and run any pending migrations.

+While both Django and PocketBase manage database schema changes programmatically, Django's **model-driven** migration generation is a key difference from PocketBase's more **manual, code-driven** approach.